Azam Baki: MACC's press conference

-Abu Zahar further added that there is no need to convene a Royal Commission of Inquiry (RCI) to look into the allegations levelled against Azam Baki.
+Abu Zahar further added that there is no need to convene a Royal Commission of Inquiry (RCI) to look into the allegations levelled against Azam.
 However, he will hand over the decision to the Prime Minister, Ismail Sabri Yaakob, if he wants the investigation to continue by setting up the RCI.

 Azam Baki stated at the same press conference that he believes he did not commit any offence and thus does not need to respond to the allegations levelled against him.
 He also denied that his brother's purchase of shares created a conflict of interest.

 When pressed to explain why his brother had to use someone else's name to acquire the shares, Azam stated that it was not an issue.
 In fact, Azam challenged the dissatisfied parties to prove that the action was a violation of the law.
 Azam also claimed that the allegation that he controlled many companies was a 'total lie' that was purposefully created to cast a negative light on him.
 He added that the accusation was portrayed as if he controlled a large conglomerate to tarnish his reputation as the Chief Commissioner and MACC as a whole.